SchoolOfCode/bc16-w7d3-workshop-nextjs-boilerplate-week-7-room-4/plan.md

   - needed method - HOW TO ADD TO PREVIOUS STATE USING UPDATE STATE FUNCTION
   - TRY {previousState => previousState.push(missing_input)} in handleSubmit
   - This worked alongside resetting it after every submit

+# MVP 6

+- Move all states into a reducer function
+  - combine all states into an object with empty values for each
+  - every setState function will need to be a case within a switch block
+  - in page.js, replace every setState with a call to the corresponding action
+  - update variables to access state object